Rudder: Ancient Egypt

 Rowing oars set aside for steering appeared on large Egyptian vessels long before the time of Menes (3100 BC).
 In the Old Kingdom (2686–2134 BC) as many as five steering oars are found on each side of passenger boats.
 The tiller, at first a small pin run through the stock of the steering oar, can be traced to the fifth dynasty (2504–2347 BC).
 Both the tiller and the introduction of an upright steering post abaft reduced the usual number of necessary steering oars to one each side.
 Single steering oars put on the stern can be found in several tomb models of the time, particularly during the Middle Kingdom when tomb reliefs suggest them commonly employed in Nile navigation.
 The first literary reference appears in the works of the Greek historian Herodotus (484–424 BC), who had spent several months in Egypt: "They make one rudder, and this is thrust through the keel", probably meaning the crotch at the end of the keel (as depicted in the "Tomb of Menna").

+Ancient Iran

 In Iran, oars mounted on the side of ships for steering are documented from the 3rd millennium BCE in artwork, wooden models, and even remnants of actual boats.